ezriharmusial/LastMessengerS/src/lib/md-collections/artists/whitneyzinny.md

   incredible voice and articulative songs has inspired her and so many others in the Music Industry.
 She choose this name to honor her inspiration and because she believes she is an incredible singer.
 Zinny is the short form of her native name Ezinne which means Good Mother
 name: Orji Lois Ezinne
-sex: male
+sex: female
 genres:
   - Hip Hop
   - R&B